Compositional Abilities Emerge Multiplicatively: Exploring Diffusion Models on a Synthetic Task: Multiplicative Emergence of Compositional Abilities

-\textbf{Remark. \emph{(Multiplicative Emergence.)}} \emph{We hypothesize the nonlinear increase in capability observed in large neural networks as size and computational power scale up is partially driven by the data's compositionality.
+\textbf{Hypothesis. \emph{(Compositional Abilities Emerge Multiplicatively.)}} \emph{We hypothesize the nonlinear increase in capability observed in large neural networks as size and computational power scale up is partially driven by the task's compositionality.
 Models must learn all required concepts, but compositional generalization is hindered by the multiplicative, not additive, impact of learning progress on each concept.
-This results in a rather sudden emergence of capabilities to produce or reason about out-of-distribution data.}
+This results in a rather sudden emergence of capabilities to produce or reason about out-of-distribution data.} The core aspect worth noting in our hypothesis is that compositional tasks require the concurrent acquisition of all involved ``atomic'' capabilities, akin to an AND logical condition.
+Correspondingly, in generative models, the learning of individual atomic abilities leads to a manifestation of emergent capabilities\footnote{This is related to the notion of ``weak emergence'' studied in psychology~\cite{bedau2008weak} and complex systems~\cite{green2023emergence}.}.
+We argue this requirement leads to a non-linear increase in a model's capabilities (see also concurrent work making similar claims~\cite{arora2023theory, schaeffer2023emergent}).
+We analyze this further via a simple toy model below.